-Which date is "date taken"?
+Which date is the actual date taken?

 A proper Mac photo date renamer uses EXIF DateTimeOriginal.
 Nothing else.